 Unless there are any problems, you shouldn’t be separated from your baby for at least an hour after they’re born.
-During this time your midwife will help you have skin to skin contact with your baby, which should help encourage breastfeeding.
-Your midwife will help you breastfeed, this will include teaching you how to position your baby that helps them attach effectively, as well as how to express.
+During this time your midwife will help you have skin to skin contact with your baby, which should encourage breastfeeding.
+Your midwife will help you breastfeed; this will include teaching you how to position your baby so that they can attach effectively, as well as how to express milk.

-Keeping your baby with you after the birth will also help to promote feelings of closeness.
+Holding your baby after birth will help to promote feelings of closeness.
 During this time, the hormone oxytocin is produced, which promotes lactation.
 Oxytocin triggers the let-down reflex and can foster bonding, both of which can help make breastfeeding easier.

 Breastfeeding is a skill that both you and your baby are learning to do for the first time, and for some it may be harder to get a hang of.
 But it’s important to remember that, like anything new, breastfeeding will take time and patience.

 It may take a while for your baby to learn how to latch on to your breast and feed properly.
-It’s a myth that babies are born knowing how to latch properly, it takes time and trial and error.
-Latching on is the way your baby takes your nipple into their mouth to feed.
-It’s the most important part of breastfeeding, without a proper latch your baby won’t get the milk they need, nor will your breasts be stimulated to produce more milk, thereby creating a cycle of poor milk supply and demand.
+It’s a myth that babies are born knowing how to latch properly; it takes time and trial and error.
+Latching on is the way your baby takes your nipple into their mouth to feed and is the most important part of breastfeeding.
+Without a proper latch your baby won’t get the milk they need, nor will your breasts be stimulated to produce more milk, thereby creating a cycle of poor milk supply and demand.